 4. Once you’ve answered all these questions very carefully, make a list of items and issues you need to pay careful attention to in the future.
 Don’t assume you’ll remember them and don’t assume you’ll catch them just because you see them now—blind spots are just that—blind spots.
 Use your list whenever you pursue goals/tasks so you can compensate for your 'usual suspects', catch mistakes as soon as they appear, and correct them immediately.

 Creating an accurate and honest list of your most common errors and figuring out how to prevent them will make you close to failure proof.

-For more practical strategies for dealing with failure, check out my new book, Emotional First Aid: Practical Strategies for Treating Failure, Rejection, Guilt, and Other Everyday Psychological Injuries (Hudson Street Press, 2013).
+For more practical strategies for dealing with failure, check out my new book, Emotional First Aid: Healing Rejection, Guilt, Failure and Other Everyday Hurts (Plume, 2014).